jgroschwitz/GrAPES/README.md

 # GrAPES

-This is the repo for the Granular AMR Parsing Evaluation Suite (GrAPES).
+This is the repo for the **Gr**anular **A**MR **P**arsing **E**valuation **S**uite (GrAPES).
 Our paper "AMR Parsing is Far from Solved: GrAPES, the Granular AMR Parsing Evaluation Suite" has been accepted at EMNLP 2023!
 Documentation of this repository will come soon.

-#TODO make grapes vs grapes set clearer
+GrAPES provides specialised evaluation metrics and additional data.
+Throughout the documentation, we distinguish between the AMR 3.0 testset (which you probably already have) and the GrAPES testset, which is our additional data, housed in the `corpus/subcorpora` folder.

 ## Set up